-In this painting, President James Monroe discusses with his advisors the policy later known as the Monroe Doctrine.
-From left to right, Secretary of State John Quincy Adams, Secretary of the Treasury William H. Crawford, Attorney General William Wirt, President Monroe (standing), Secretary of War John C. Calhoun, Secretary of the Navy Samuel Southard, and Postmaster General John McLean
+with his advisors the policy later known as the Monroe Doctrine.
+From left to right, Secretary of State John uincy Adams, Secretary of the Treasury William H. Crawford, Attorney General William Wirt, President Monroe standing, Secretary of War John C. Calhoun, Secretary of the Navy Samuel Southard, and Postmaster General John McLean

-After the signing of the Louisiana Purchase, the Lewis and Clark Expedition traveled west, conducting diplomacy with Native American tribes.
+After the signing of the Louisiana Purchase, the Lewis and Clark Expedition diplomacy with Native American tribes.
 These medals were given by the expedition as symbols of goodwill.